logoChronicles

 Cunning Strikes

-You learn all cunning strikes available to you.
+You learn all Cunning Strikes available to you.
 Many cunning strikes enhance an attack in some way or add an effect to the attack.
 You can use only one cunning strike per attack.

 Dice Cost